SumoLogic/sumologic-documentation/docs/integrations/cloud-security-monitoring-analytics/palo-alto-firewall-10.md

 ---
 id: palo-alto-firewall-10
-title: Palo Alto Firewall 10
+title: Sumo Logic App for Palo Alto Firewall 10 Cloud Security Monitoring and Analytics
+sidebar_label: Palo Alto Firewall 10
 ---

+import useBaseUrl from '@docusaurus/useBaseUrl';

 The Palo Alto Firewall app helps you analyze traffic and gain a better understanding of your Palo Alto Networks environments.
 You can dig deep into the data, broken down by threat detection indicators, malware type, and so on.